Minneapolis city council nomination brawlers could be expelled from Minnesota Democratic Party

 “Politics has become almost a blood sport or fighting to the end, no matter what,” Schultz said.

+The central Minneapolis city council district that Chughtai represents includes part of the popular Uptown neighborhood where Prince got his start and includes a mix of Victorian homes and more urban apartments.

-Political blogger John Edwards, who posted the video, told the newspaper there may have been issues with translating earlier in the day that caused some confusion, and there had been disagreements on rules and procedure.
+Political blogger John Edwards, who posted the video on his Wedge Live site and social media, told the Minneapolis Star Tribune there may have been issues with translating earlier in the day that caused some confusion, and there had been disagreements on rules and procedures.
 Before Warsame’s supporters stormed the stage, Chughtai was getting ready to deliver the first speech of the convention.
 Warsame would have had the chance to speak next.

 Chughtai said in a statement on her website that more than a dozen of her supporters and DFL volunteers were assaulted.
 She said Warsame delegates “charged the stage assaulting me and my supporters as I was about to begin my convention speech” and that her supporters had to lock themselves in a hospitality room to get away from the conflict.